OWASP/www-chapter-boston/index.md

 * AppSec & open source news updates and discussion
 * State of Botnets with Ilia Bromberg

-Some additional information on Ilia's talk:
+Some additional information on Ilia's talk
 The state of botnets, from good bots (crawlers) to bad bots (credential stuffing) and various shades of bots in between how to detect them, how to act against them – techniques that work and common misconceptions.

-OWASP Boston Chapter meetings are posted on our MeetUp Page:
+OWASP Boston Chapter meetings are posted on our MeetUp Page

 Please visit our [Meetup](http://www.meetup.com/OWASPBoston">http://www.meetup.com/OWASPBoston) for all chapter event information.